browserengineering/book/book/invalidation.md

     border_radius = float(node.style["border-radius"].get()[:-2])
     # ...
 ```

-Make sure to do this for all instances of accessing a specific style
-property.

 However, the `font` method needs a little bit of work.
 Until now,
 we've read the node's `style` and passed that to `font`: